ahisbrook/sg-recs-code-archaeology/README.md

 Testing is important in general, but it is absolutely crucial to understanding legacy code.
 Using your automated testing frameworks is a key component to understanding your legacy codebase.

+Making sure the code is covered to your comfort level is also crucial to working with legacy code.
+Writing tests for existing functionality is an exercise you should engage in frequently. **Once you are confident that the existing code is adequately covered, you can safely make changes to it.**

 - Use tests as your playground when trying to understand the codebase
 - Any "I wonder..." moment could and should lead to a test being written (e.g. "I wonder what would happen if I called methodX with valueY?" - write a test, see what happens, find the answer)